How To Guide Fiscal Poland

 Menus

-At an appropriate point within your Polish POS menu structure, suggested on the Admin menu, a fiscalisation menu with the following 5 items will need to be configured and broadcast the Polish POS devices.
+At an appropriate point within your Polish POS menu structure, suggested on the Admin menu, a fiscalisation menu with the following 5 items will need to be configured and broadcast to all the Polish POS devices.

 Event | ID | Button Label | Data Name | Data Type | Data Value |